tommyettinger/SquidSetup/README.md

   - Get the latest `SquidSetup.jar` from the [Releases tab](https://github.com/tommyettinger/SquidSetup/releases) of this project.
     - You may want the stable 3.0.0 release, which came out July 22, 2020 and won't change until another stable release (which still won't make the stable SquidSetup act any differently).
+    - You may want the slightly-cleaned-up 3.0.0-u1 (update 1) release, which mostly applies fixes to Android.
+Future changes to SquidSetup for SquidLib 3.0.0 will be applied to -u2, -u3, etc.
     - You may instead want the latest possible code using the [3.0.0-JITPACK Release](https://github.com/tommyettinger/SquidSetup/releases/tag/v3.0.0-JITPACK), but you may want a more-stable beta version.
 The latest version will get a commit compiled by JitPack.io, while the beta and stable versions will be obtained from Maven Central.
 The latest commit is determined by the library `jcabi-github`, and involves an API call to GitHub when using